Sethuram2003/Dynamic-Sensor-Data-Pipeline/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Apache Kafka documentation
-- Grafana community
-- MySQL documentation
-- Python Kafka client developers

-## 📞 Support

-For support:
-- Open an issue in the GitHub repository
-- Contact the maintainers
-- Check the documentation

 ---

 Made with ❤️ by [Your Name](https://github.com/yourusername)